-As a company, we maintain significant amounts of Business Confidential information (BCI), which is a valuable competitive asset of the Company and/or Personally Identifiable Information (PII) of our members, customers, providers or employees.
-As one of the World's Most Ethical Companies®, we expect every employee to protect the privacy and security of the information we maintain about our members, customers, business partners and workers.
+As a company, we maintain significant amounts of business confidential information, which is a valuable competitive asset of the Company and/or personally identifiable information of our members, customers, providers or employees.
+As one of the World's Most Ethical Companies[®], we expect every employee to protect the privacy and security of the information we maintain about our members, customers, business partners and employees.

 Each of us has a duty to do all that we can to avoid the improper use or disclosure of confidential information in the Company's possession.
-These duties also include the responsibility to only share the minimum necessary amount of information to fulfill a legitimate business need.
+These duties also include the responsibility to only share the minimum amount of information necessary to fulfill a legitimate business need.
 To the extent that you have questions about whether confidential or privileged information may be shared outside of HCSC, contact the Legal Division or the Privacy Office.